AAG Mobile App User Manual

 Getting Started – Download and/or update your app

 Once you have downloaded the app, open it to see the list of AAG Meetings.
 If you have a meeting that is previously installed, it will show up under the “Installed Meetings” label.
-Click on AAG 2019 DC under the “Upcoming Meetings” label to open the program for this year.
-If you have previously installed the app, you may need to click on the button that reads “Exit to Meeting List” from the home screen of the 2018 New Orleans program.
+Click on AAG 2020 Denver under the “Upcoming Meetings” label to open the program for this year.
+If you have previously installed the app, you may need to click on the button that reads “Exit to Meeting List” from the home screen of a previous year’s program, for example the 2019 DC program.
 Once you are on the screen that shows the list of AAG Meetings, click the circular arrow button in the top right hand corner to update your app (this arrow button should be RED in color if it is not yet updated).
-After the app has been updated, click on the AAG 2019 DC program.
+After the app has been updated, click on the AAG 2020 Denver program.

 Install the 2019 DC program by clicking the install button, then click the blue Open button to open the 2019 DC program.

 Note: The first time you open the program, it may need to download updates.
 This could take a moment.
 Please install the app before attending the meeting and when you are connected to Wi-Fi to ensure the fastest initial download time.
 Upon opening the app for the first time, you will also be given helpful tips about where to find information in the app.
 Click Next after reading these tips.
 There will also be a button available to click if you no longer wish to receive these types of tips.

 The program is installed!
 Now what?
 (The Basics of the App)

 Basic features of the AAG app include the ability to set up an electronic calendar of the sessions you plan to attend, browse the program and schedule of events, search for a specific participant or event, and view the maps of the conference venues.
 If at any time the circular arrow button in the top right corner of the app (under the magnifying glass) turns red, this means that there is an update to the app!
 Click on the circular arrow to install the updates.